Subash/Prepros/docs/contents/projects.md

 __3. Filters__
 You can exclude certain files from project by adding filter patterns in comma seperated list.
 You can also add global filters from [options window](config.html).
 <div class="alert alert-info">Don't forget to refresh project after editing filters.</div>

+<div class="alert alert-info">You can double click project name to open project folder in explorer.</div>